wellsaid-labs/tts-evaluation/docs/TRAIN_MODEL_GCP.md

 # Train a Model with Google Cloud Platform (GCP) Compute

-This markdown will walk you through the steps required to train a model on a GCP virtual machine.
+This markdown will walk you through the steps required to train a model on an GCP virtual machine.

 Related Documentation: